 Guidelines for Establishing a Law School Investor Advocacy Clinic, a manual (PDF 913 KB) created by the Northwestern University School of Law, provides practical advice to law schools interested in starting a clinic to provide legal representation to small, underserved investors (released 2013).

 Investing for Farm Families, an online course designed to meet the needs of farmers and ranchers developed by the Cooperative Extension Service under a grant to the eXtension Foundation (released 2009).

 Investments: A Resource to Reach the American Dream, an investor education curriculum (in both English and Spanish) created by the ASPIRA Association, including a participant workbook, facilitator’s guide and multimedia resources (released 2008).

 TV411 Save Smart, instructional videos from the Education Development Center that integrate financial and investor education concepts into adult learning in math and literacy (released 2006).

-Get More Money Now, brochure and Web site in Spanish and English created by the Education and Research Foundation of the Better Business Bureau Serving Metropolitan New York (released 2006).
+Get More Money Now, brochure and website in Spanish and English created by the Education and Research Foundation of the Better Business Bureau Serving Metropolitan New York (updated 2013).